trilitech/tezos-developer-docs/src/pages/smart-contract-topics/smart-contracts-concepts/index.md

 - [Comparing values](#comparing-values): how values of most types can be compared for equality, or &lt;, &gt;, &le;, &ge; operators.
 - [Special values](#special-values): access to context information like the balance, the address of the caller or the current date/time.
 - [Verifications / failures](#verifications--failures): ways to check that a given contract call is valid, and what happens when it's not.
-- [Testing](#testing): tools and principles to test smart contracts thouroughly before deploying them, and reduce the risk of bugs.
+- [Testing](#testing): tools and principles to test smart contracts thoroughly before deploying them, and reduce the risk of bugs.
 - [Operations](#operations): code to transfer tez, call other contracts, or even generate new contracts.
 - [Pairs](#pairs): the main internal way to combine multiple types into a new composed type.
 - [Records](#records): a high-level language construct built on top of pairs, to create structured types that give names to each element.
 - [Options](#options): a way to handle values that may sometimes be undefined.
 - [Big-maps (and maps)](#big-maps-and-maps): a key-value store, to create mini-databases within your smart contracts.